Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 Gemstone Treatment (Enhancement):

-Any human-controlled process other than cutting and polishing that improves the appearance (color/clarity/phenomena),
+Any human-controlled process other than cutting and polishing that improves the gemstone's appearance (color/clarity/phenomena),

-durability, or value of a gemstone.
+durability, or value.
 Many in the trade call them “Enhancements”, but the US Federal Trade Commission

-(FTC)-as well as many gem professionals consider “treatment” the more accurate term.
+(FTC)-Consider “treatment” to be the more accurate term.

-- Create phenomena & desirable inclusions: Amber & stars.
+- Create phenomena & desirable inclusions: Amber, Star Ruby, and Star Saphire.

 Treatment (Enhancement) codes: